TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/installation_use.rst

 If you want to include Python code that makes full use of generators, iterators and the *yield* statement, the following workflow is advised:

-- Initially compile your code using the switches: *-b -m -e 6 -n*.
+- Initially compile your code using the switches: *-b -m -n*.
 - Debug your non-minified code in a JavaScript 6 compatible browser like Google Chrome.
 Both .js and the .py files will be human readable.
 The sourcemap will refer from the non-minified JavaScript target code to the Python source code, allowing you to debug both in Python and in JavaScript.
 - If it all works, compile your code using the switches *-b -m* and distribute the minified version.
 It will run in any JavaScript 5 compatible browser.
 Python source level debugging is still possible since the sourcemap will refer from the minified JavaScript target code to the Python source code.